mikayelgr/WinTCacheMulti/README.md

 > This assumes that you have the Rust toolchain installed.
 If not, install it from <https://rust-lang.org/>.

 According to the benchmarks, the performance difference is about 1 second.
-This number stabilizes even more as we try to increase the number of iterations in the benchmark's configuration.
-After investigating this further and mapping through different components of Windows, I came up with the following very high level diagram of what I assume happens:
+This number stabilizes even more as we increase the number of iterations in the benchmark's configuration.
+After investigating this further and mapping through different components of Windows, I came up with the following very high-level diagram of what I assume happens:

 ![The thumbnail extraction process on Windows](https://www.mermaidchart.com/raw/91a3d4c7-7b8f-449d-8521-8d525c4f6442?theme=light&version=v0.1&format=svg)

-Initially, we spawn many blocking tasks using Rust's Tokio runtime.
-Using the FFI bindings, the Rust code makes calls to the C++ code which calls the underlying Windows APIs.
+Initially, we spawned many blocking tasks using Rust's Tokio runtime.
+Using the FFI bindings, the Rust code makes calls to the C++ code, which calls the underlying Windows APIs.
 The Windows APIs acquire a shell item and access to the local thumbnail cache, which, once again, cannot be shared between unique threads.
-While a single thread processes the extraction of the thumbnail, the rest of the threads wait until the thumbnail cache resource on Windows becomes available.
-The fact that other threads are waiting can be also observed by looking into the _CPU utilization_ metric in the Windows task manager:
+While a single thread processes the thumbnail extraction, the rest of the threads wait until the thumbnail cache resource on Windows becomes available.
+The fact that other threads are waiting can also be observed by looking into the _CPU utilization_ metric in the Windows task manager:

 ![High CPU utilization](./docs/assets/cpu_utilization.png)

-While multithreading aimed to improve performance, threads consumed CPU cycles by busy-waiting.
+While multithreading aimed to improve performance, threads consumed CPU cycles due to busy-waiting.
 This behavior occurred due to file locks imposed by Windows, preventing concurrent access to the thumbnail cache.
-Busy-waiting is a process, where a  process waits and continuously keeps on checking for the condition to be satisfied before going ahead with its execution.
-In our case, the odds are high that some sort of a lock in the OS prevented the CPU from doing the work in parallel.
-To make sure that locking was actually occurring, I analyzed what happens when I run WinTCacheMulti using [ProcMon from Windows Sysinternals](https://learn.microsoft.com/en-us/sysinternals/downloads/procmon).
+Busy-waiting is when a  process waits and continuously checks for the condition to be satisfied before executing.
+In our case, the odds are high that a lock in the OS prevented the CPU from doing the work in parallel.
+To make sure that locking was occurring, I analyzed what happens when I run WinTCacheMulti using [ProcMon from Windows Sysinternals](https://learn.microsoft.com/en-us/sysinternals/downloads/procmon).
-Surely enough, immediatelly after running the program, a lot (at least 50) of file locks were queued in the process monitor, specifically on a file called `C:\ProgramData\Microsoft\Windows\AppRepository\StateRepository-Machine.srd-shm`.
-After a bit of research, I found that the file is a shared memory file associated with the StateRepository-Machine.srd SQLite database.
+Surely enough, immediately after running the program, a lot (at least 50) of file locks were queued in the process monitor, specifically on a file called `C:\ProgramData\Microsoft\Windows\AppRepository\StateRepository-Machine.srd-shm`.
+After some research, I found that the file is a shared memory file associated with the `StateRepository-Machine.srd` SQLite database.
-In SQLite, shared memory files (.srd-shm) are used to manage concurrent access to the database, facilitating communication between different processes or threads accessing the database simultaneously.
+In SQLite, shared memory files (.srd-shm) manage concurrent access to the database, facilitating communication between different processes or threads accessing the database simultaneously.
 Additionally, here is a screenshot from ProcMon after starting the program execution: